 Exception : Minimum 1MB

-This is the higher limit on the total sum of size of serialized results of all partitions for each Spark action.
+This is the upper limit on the total sum of size of serialized results of all partitions for each Spark action.
 Submitted jobs abort if the limit is exceeded.
-Setting it to ‘0’ means, there is no upper limit.
-But, if the value set by the property is exceeded, out-of-memory may occur in driver.
+Setting it to 0 means there is no upper limit, but that can allow large results to cause out-of-memory errors in the driver.

 Following is an example to set Maximum limit on Spark Driver’s memory usage.